Tin97/Software-Engineering/Github Visualisation/README.md

 # Github Access Visualisation

 This program program first asks a user to log in then a user can enter a username to see its repositories.
 Then a program visualises how many commits has each contributor commited in that repository.
-This project uses d3 library to visualize that data.
+This project uses d3 library to visualize that data and PyGithub library to get the information from the Github API.

 * visualization.py
   The program that containts github access, it extracts the data into a json file.